 Swimming & Beaches

-COVID-19 Alert: Beaches at Goodland, Mendota and Stewart Lake are open.
-There are no lifeguards at these beaches.
-Public Health will start water quality monitoring in June.
-Maintain physical distancing of at least 6-feet between people outside your household and don’t gather in groups.
+COVID-19 Alert: Maintain physical distancing of at least 6-feet between people outside your household and don’t gather in groups.
 Picnic tables are common touch points.
 If you choose to use them, we recommend wiping them down with a sanitizing cloth first and using hand sanitizer when you are done.
 Wash your hands when you get home.

 Visit our Parks Changes and Updates Due to COVID-19 webpage for a full list of park updates.

-- Stewart Lake County Park includes a secluded lake, sandy beach and swimming area with a nearby picnic shelter, play equipment, and hiking trails.
+- Stewart Lake County Park beach offers a secluded lake, sandy beach and swimming area with a nearby picnic shelter, play equipment, and hiking trails.

-These treatment systems allow visitors to enjoy the lakes right now, as Dane County and other partners work to improve the water quality of the Yahara chain of lakes through long-term projects.
+This treatment system allows visitors to enjoy the lakes right now, while Dane County and other partners work to improve the water quality of the Yahara chain of lakes through long-term projects.